boschresearch/image-render-setup/docs/source/install_development.md

 *(for contribution install)*

-Within the `image-render-setup` folder, copy the file `repos/repos-main.yaml` to a new folder `_local/repos-main-fork.yaml`.
+Within the `image-render-setup` folder, copy and **rename** the file `repos/repos-main.yaml` to a new folder `_local/repos-main-fork.yaml`.
 We will use this copy to specify which repositories should be cloned from where.
 If you have forked all repositories simply replace `boschresearch` with your GitHub user name.
 For example, `https://github.com/boschresearch/functional-json.git` becomes `https://github.com/<user>/functional-json.git`.

 ### Step 5